-5. The Stock Lending Agent
+8. The Stock Lending Agent

-BlackRock Advisors (UK) Limited, having its registered office at 12 Throgmorton Avenue, London EC2N 2DL will act as stock lending agent.
-BlackRock Advisors (UK) Limited may sub-delegate performance of its stock lending agency services to other BlackRock Group companies or third parties.
+BlackRock Advisors (UK) Limited, having its registered office at 12 Throgmorton Avenue, London, EC2N 2DL will act as stock lending agent.
+BlackRock Advisors (UK) Limited may sub-delegate performance of its stock lending agency services to other BlackRock Group companies or third parties including companies within the PNC Group.

-BlackRock Advisors (UK) Limited has the discretion to arrange stock loans with counterparties which may include associates within the BlackRock Group and third party companies.
+BlackRock Advisors (UK) Limited has the discretion to arrange stock loans with counterparties which may include associates within the BlackRock Group and third party companies within the PNC Group.

 Any income generated from stock lending shall be allocated between the relevant Fund and the stock lending agent.
-The stock lending agent's fee is currently 37.5 per cent of the total income generated from stock lending.
-The remaining income, 62.5 per cent, will be reinvested into the relevant
+The stock lending agent's fee is currently 37.5% of the total income generated from stock lending.
+The remaining income, at least 62.5%, will be reinvested into the relevant Funds.

-Funds.
 Any costs and expenses associated with stock lending will be met by the stock lending agent out of this fee.

-6. The Registrar
+9. The Registrar

-The Manager is the person responsible for maintaining the Register under the terms of the Trust Deed of each of the Funds.
-The Register for each of the Funds may be inspected at the registered office of the Manager by or on behalf of the holders, on any Business Day during normal business hours.
+The Manager is the person responsible for maintaining the Register under the terms of the Trust Deeds.
 The Manager has delegated its registrar functions and certain administration services to The Bank of New York Mellon (International) Limited.